KHARIKA17/GDP1/DesignUI-Theme/DesignUI-Theme.md

  - need to work on designing the pages
  - ensuring the working of the tools and software to be used.
  - able to design user friendly interactive web pages.
- - Styling the scrrens with graphics and animation.
+ - Styling the scrrens with graphics and animation to make it visual .
+ -Good design makes everything memorable and meaningful -Adding emotion by adding breathtaking images, vibrant colors and exiting fonts
  - using icons
 co-ordinating with the clients and reaching their expectations
 1. Collaborate with product management and engineering to define and implement innovative solutions for the product direction, visuals    and experience.